Openscapes/2022-noaa-sefsc-summer/github-clinic/brittany.md

 We can make words **bold** or *italic*.

 **Bold** is with two asterisk.

 *Italic* is with one asterisk.

+Do I always need double space to enter or

+just when using asterisks.
+Yes always.

 ## We can make headers.